AARZOO00/SmileCaptureAI/replit.md

    - Detects faces in the frame
    - For each face, searches for smiles
    - Draws rectangles around detected features
+   - When smile detected, starts 3-2-1 countdown
+   - Displays large countdown numbers on screen
-   - Captures photo if smile is detected (with cooldown)
+   - Captures photo after countdown completes
    - Displays the processed frame
 4. **Photo Saving:** Saves images with sequential numbering
 5. **Cleanup:** Releases camera and closes windows on exit